Rlag1998/Embedding_Generalization/README.md

 _Correspondence: sb3de@virginia.edu_

 The code in this repository can be used to demonstrate the generalization performance of 'quantum metric learning' classifiers.
-Quantum metric learning is first introduced in [Lloyd et al. (2020)](https://arxiv.org/abs/2001.03622) and is used to train a quantum embedding, which can be used for classifying data.
+Quantum metric learning is first introduced in [Lloyd, Schuld, Ijaz, Izaac, Killoran (2020)](https://arxiv.org/abs/2001.03622) and is used to train a quantum embedding, which can be used for classifying data.
 Quantum embeddings are learned by maximizing
 Hilbert-Schmidt distances of datapoints from two classes.
 After training, datapoints of different classes become maximally separated in Hilbert